helium/HIP/0024-reward-splitting.md

 # Success Metrics
 [success-metrics]: #success-metrics

-This HIP will be considered successful if the following two metrics true 1 year after implementation.
+This HIP will be considered successful if the following two metrics are reached 1 year after implementation.

 1. A reduction in the average DC's burned per hotspot by at least 10%
 2. At least 10% of the hotspots in the Helium network have a reward mapping to a hotspot that is < 100%